Ultrasound - Pelvis

 Pelvic ultrasound exams are also used to monitor the health and development of an embryo or fetus during pregnancy.
 See the Obstetrical Ultrasound page for more information.

 Ultrasound examinations can help diagnose symptoms experienced by women such as:

 Ultrasound exams also help identify:

 A transvaginal ultrasound is usually performed to view the endometrium (the lining of the uterus) and the ovaries.
 Transvaginal ultrasound also evaluates the myometrium (muscular walls of the uterus).
 Sonohysterography allows for a more in-depth investigation of the uterine cavity.
 Three-dimensional (3-D) ultrasound permits evaluation of the uterus and ovaries in planes that cannot be imaged directly.
 These exams are typically performed to detect:

 - endometrial polyps

 - cancer, especially in patients with abnormal uterine bleeding

 Some physicians also use 3-D ultrasound or sonohysterography for patients with infertility.
-Three-dimensional ultrasound provides information about the outer contour of the uterus and about uterine irregularities.
+In this setting, three-dimensional ultrasound provides information about the outer contour of the uterus and about uterine irregularities.
 See the Sonohysterography page for more information.